eiriklied/coffee_script_article/README.md

 ## Drawbacks

-There are some backsides to introducing a new language in your enterprise project.
+There are some drawbacks to introducing a new language in your enterprise project.

 First, there is the cost of knowledge.
 Each time you introduce a new technology, it represents another skill your team will need to maintain over time.
-In this case, the cost shouldn't be too bad, as CoffeeScript is similar too JavaScript.
-In any case, you may choose to compile it to JavaScript and maintain it as such.
+In this case, the cost shouldn't be too bad.
+CoffeeScript is similar too JavaScript, and in any case, you may choose to compile it to JavaScript and maintain it as such.

-Using a compiled language will make using a debugger harder, as you will be debugging the compiled code.
-There are initiatives underway to make a source mapper for CoffeeScript, which will allow debugging CoffeeScript directly, but as of writing nothing has been released.
+The use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
+There are ongoing initiatives to develop a source mapper for CoffeeScript, which will allow debugging CoffeeScripts directly, but at the time this section was written, nothing had yet been released.

 Lastly, you will need to fit CoffeeScript into your build process.
 This will be discussed in the following section.